jddixon/xlattice_go/doc/chunks.md

 will normally be transmitted in index order, but that is not necessarily the case, and using software must tolerate missing, duplicated, and out-of-order chunks.

+The constituent chunks of a message may of course be transmitted over separate connections, over multiple hops, and/or a different times.
+It is up to the using
+application to decide how to transmit the chunks of a message and how and when to reassemble the message from chunks at the far end.